 The F.J.
-Harquail Cultural Centre, is home to the 300 seat Harquail Theatre, and the 80 seat Studio Theatre, is considered Cayman’s National Theatre.
+Harquail Cultural Centre, home to the 300 seat Harquail Theatre and the 80 seat Studio Theatre, is considered Cayman’s National Theatre.
 The Foundation presents most of its theatrical productions at these theatres, including Cayman’s longest running and most popular stage show, Rundown.
 This musical comedy revue, now written, directed and designed by Henry Muttoo (from an original concept by Dave Martins) has been staged annually since the 1990’s.

 The Foundation provides programmes aimed at young people in the artistic disciplines of drama, dance, storytelling and music.
 Children as young as seven years old attend the CNCF Summer Arts Camps.
 Students aged twelve to seventeen can audition for Young at Arts Summer Intensive, an educational youth performing arts programme.
 There are also other opportunities for young people to explore creative outlets, such the Young Image Makers Short Film Competition, geared to young aspiring cinematographers and directors, aged ten to seventeen.

 The Grants & Awards Committee – evaluates applications for financial grants.
 The Committee also assesses nominations for the National Arts & Culture Awards and names the recipients of the various awards.